ltabis/toDoJAVA/README.md

 -> ```./todo.sh help```
    Display help.

-You can of course bind these command with aliases.
+You can of course bind these commands with aliases.

 ## Exemple :
 ![alt text](https://github.com/ltabis/toDoJAVA/blob/master/misc/images/exemple.png)

+## Features not yet implemented :

+>> check and uncheck